 “Nous finirons ensemble” is Mr. Canet’s long-awaited sequel to his memorable comedy-drama “Les petits mouchoirs” (2010, a.k.a.
 “Little White Lies”), a box office sensation in France and the biggest French-language moneymaker of the year grossing over $53 million worldwide.
-Although there were some echoes of John Sayles’ low-budget “Return of the Secaucus Seven” (1980) or Lawrence Kasdan’s “The Big Chill” (1983) back then, the sparkling dialogue and the inspiring ensemble cast headed by François Cluzet and Marion Cotillard made “Les petits mouchoirs” a favorite for millions of moviegoers.
+Although there were some echoes of John Sayles’ low-budget “Return of the Secaucus Seven” (1980), or Lawrence Kasdan’s “The Big Chill” (1983), the sparkling dialogue and the inspiring ensemble cast headed by François Cluzet and Marion Cotillard made “Les petits mouchoirs” a favorite for millions of moviegoers.

 During the Brussels event, Ms. Cotillard stated in a live interview for Belgian TV station RTL TVI that the past few weeks were exciting when touring France for various premieres, how thrilling it was to see how the characters had changed and especially how interesting it was for her to actually be there when the story came about, as film director and screenwriter Guillaume Canet is her real-life partner.

 While he wrote “Les petits mouchoirs” in merely six weeks, it took Mr. Canet more time to write and rewrite his latest screenplay before he was able to convince his actors, but the group of friends reuniting in “Nous finirons ensemble” was worth the effort.
 The film is a winner: without giving away the story, it has all the right moves, the right words, the pacing is impeccable, the characters are more in-depth, and the dialogue is vibrant, moving, and funny, This sequel really works—like “The Godfather, Part II” (1974) was better than the 1972 original, “Nous finirons ensemble” is a class act, also better than its predecessor, with all the ingredients of becoming another box office champion.